ipa320/seneka_sensor_node/imageCreator/README.md

-Seneka - VideoCreator
+Seneka - ImageCreator
 ======

-This ros node creates one video file (.avi), while listening on topic "/optris/thermal_image_view".
+This ros node creates evey x seconds a image file (.jpeg), while listening on topic "/optris/thermal_image_view".

 It is required that a optris termo cam is running, which publishes "sensor_msgs::Image".